Tag: questions

 Exodus 3:1–6; Ezra 3:8–13; Matthew 23:37–24:8

 I visited Rome many years ago.
-I have never been so overwhelmed by the sheer number of buildings.
+I have never been so overwhelmed by the sheer number of church buildings.
 It seemed that there wasn’t a block that didn’t have one.
 There is a Roman Catholic church building dedicated to every country in the world, and that’s not even half of the Roman Catholic church buildings in Rome.
 There are also plenty of non-Roman Catholic churches and house churches.

-If one based on the number of buildings, then Rome would be bursting with faith.
+If one based faith on the number of buildings, then Rome would be bursting with faith.
 It isn’t.
 This certainly isn’t just a Roman Catholic issue.

 There are plenty of communities in the US that have a high number of church buildings, but the number of Christians is just not significant (population-count-wise).
 Just as in Rome, all the church buildings could indicate a place bursting with faith.
 Instead, the buildings are just withering on the vine.